Post-Professional On-Campus Master of Arts Degree

 - Have an official GRE general test score report sent to both the USC Office of Admissions (code #4852) and to the department (code #0618).

-- Send official transcripts from all colleges you have attended to the USC Office of Admission, as directed in the online application process and according to this link .
+- Send official transcripts from all colleges you have attended to the USC Office of Admission, as directed in the online application process and according to the USC Office of Graduate Admission’s transcript requirements.

 - Request three letters of recommendation from among professors, practitioners, or other professionals familiar with your capabilities and achievements, utilizing the process provided in the online application.
 It includes a form to be completed as well as uploading a personalized letter.
 Writers may also send forms and letters directly to the Division at the following address: